CSC-480-F2023/group-project-freenova-robot-team-2/GroupRequirements.md

 ### [Condition] [Subject] [Action] [Object] [Constraint]

-EXAMPLE: When signal x is received [Condition], the system [Subject] shall set [Action] the signal x received bit [Object] within 2 seconds [Constraint].

 Or

 ### [Condition] [Action or Constraint] [Value]

-EXAMPLE: At sea state 1 [Condition], the Radar System shall detect targets at ranges out to [Action or Constraint] 100 nautical miles [Value].

 Or

 ### [Subject] [Action] [Value]

-EXAMPLE: The Invoice System [Subject] shall display pending customer invoices [Action] in ascending order [Value] in which invoices are to be paid.
-Gather all the feature requirement definitions your team has created into a single document.
-This document can be as simple as a markdown file that references each of the requirements, stakeholders, and constraints to as formal as a Software Requirements Specification document.

 # Requirements: